-According to management's analysis, the Group did not present any impact on the consolidated financial statements.
+These amendments did not have any impact on the Group's consolidated financial statements.

-New Standards Issued but not yet Effective
+Standards issued but not yet effective

 Amendments to IAS 1: Classification of Liabilities as Current or Non-current

 In January 2020, the IASB issued amendments to paragraphs 69 to 76 of IAS 1 to specify the requirements for classifying liabilities as current or non-current.
 The amendments clarify: